Ray structures on Teichm\"uller Space: Harmonic-stretch lines between hyperbolic surfaces

 \subsection{Harmonic stretch lines and admissible triples}

-Recall that (Theorem \ref{thm:generalized:stretchmap}) a piecewise harmonic stretch line is constructed from a closed hyperbolic surface $U$, a geodesic lamination $\lambda$ on $U$, and a surjective harmonic diffeomorphism $X\to U\setminus \lambda$ from some (possibly disconnected) punctured Riemann surface.
+Recall that (Theorem \ref{thm:generalized:stretchmap}) a piecewise harmonic stretch line is constructed from a closed hyperbolic surface $U$, a geodesic lamination $\lambda$ on $U$, and a harmonic diffeomorphism $X\to U\setminus \lambda$ from some (possibly disconnected) punctured Riemann surface.

-\begin{definition} We say that a piecewise harmonic stretch line is a {\it harmonic stretch line}, if it is a limit of a sequence of harmonic map rays. \end{definition}
+\begin{definition} We say that a piecewise harmonic stretch line is a {\it harmonic stretch line}, if it is a limit of a sequence of harmonic map rays.
+We refer to the restriction, of a harmonic stretch line to a half-infinite subsegment that begins at $Y$, a {\it harmonic stretch ray} from $Y$.
+We adopt the notations $\HSL$ and $\HSR$, respectively, often decorated with their defining data. \end{definition}

 Let $Y$ and $Z$ be two fixed hyperbolic surfaces in $\T(S)$.
 Let $\lambda$ be the maximally stretched chain-recurrent lamination from $Y$ to $Z$ (Section \ref{subsec:maximally:stretched:lamination}).
-We will write, for example, $L^{-2}Z$ to indicate the constant curvature metric obtained by scaling the hyperbolic metric $Z$ by the constant $L^{-2}$. \begin{definition} A triple $(X,f,h)$ is said to be \textit{admissible} if the following hold: \begin{enumerate}[(i)] \item $X$ is a punctured Riemann surface (possibly disconnected); \item $f:X\to Y\backslash\lambda$ and $h:X\to L^{-2}Z\backslash\lambda$ are surjective harmonic diffeomorphisms with meromorphic Hopf differentials satisfying $\Hopf(f)=\Hopf(h)$; \item the piecewise harmonic stretch line defined by $f:X\to Y\setminus\lambda$ passes through $Z$; \item the piecewise harmonic stretch line defined by $f:X\to Y\setminus\lambda$ is a harmonic stretch line. \end{enumerate} \end{definition} \remark {We emphasize that the final condition in the definition requires that (.cf Definition~\ref{defn:harmonic:stretch:line}) that the piecewise harmonic stretch line is a {\it limit} of harmonic map rays.}
+Let $L$ be the least Lipschitz constant for Lipschitz maps from $Y$ to $Z$ in the prescribed homotopy class.
+We will write, for example, $L^{-2}Z$ to indicate the constant curvature metric obtained by scaling the hyperbolic metric $Z$ by the constant $L^{-2}$ (so that the line element is scaled by $L^{-1}$). \begin{definition} A triple $(X,f,h)$ is said to be \textit{admissible} if the following hold: \begin{enumerate}[(i)] \item $X$ is a punctured Riemann surface (possibly disconnected); \item $f:X\to Y\backslash\lambda$ and $h:X\to L^{-2}Z\backslash\lambda$ are harmonic diffeomorphisms with meromorphic Hopf differentials satisfying $\Hopf(f)=\Hopf(h)$; \item the piecewise harmonic stretch line defined by $f:X\to Y\setminus\lambda$ passes through $Z$; \item the piecewise harmonic stretch line defined by $f:X\to Y\setminus\lambda$ is a harmonic stretch line. \end{enumerate} \end{definition} \remark We emphasize that the final condition in the definition requires that (.cf Definition~\ref{defn:harmonic:stretch:line}) that the piecewise harmonic stretch line is a {\it limit} of harmonic map rays.
+Note the nuance in the final two conditions: we require the piecewise harmonic stretch line to pass through $Y$ and $Z$, we require that piecewise harmonic stretch line to be a limit of harmonic map rays, but we do not require the harmonic map ray approximates implied in condition (iv) to pass through both $Y$ and $Z$.

-By Theorem \ref{thm:generalized:stretchmap} and the construction of piecewise harmonic stretch lines, we see that $h\circ f^{-1}$ extends to a 1-Lipschitz homeomorphsim from $Y$ to $L^{-2}Z$.
+For the existence of admissible triples, we refer forward to Subsection \ref{subsec:approximate}.
+By item (b) of Theorem \ref{thm:generalized:stretchmap}, we see that $h\circ f^{-1}$ extends to a 1-Lipschitz homeomorphsim from $Y$ to $L^{-2}Z$.

 In section~\ref{sec:exponential}, we will extend this definition to the case where the terminal surface $Z$ is replaced by an $\R$-tree.
 (Naturally, we will have to lift all of the definitions to spaces on which $\pi_1(S)$ acts equivariantly by automorphisms.)
 See Definition~\ref{def:ad:triples:trees} for that analogous construction.